PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Perturbation Prediction Models

 In this paper, we implement a range of perturbation response models with diverse architectures such as \gls{cpa}, Biolord, SAMS-VAE and GEARS.
 Our aim is to assess the core modeling assumption behind these models, such as the adversarial classifier in \gls{cpa} and the sparse additive mechanism in SAMS-VAE.
 See Appendix \ref{sec:model_implementation} for details.
 These models are marked with $^*$ following the model name (e.g. CPA$^*$).

 To investigate the effect of disentanglement, we ablate the adversarial component from CPA and refer to the new version as CPA$^*$ (noAdv).
-The rest of the model is unchanged, that is despite the basal state of cells (i.e. $z_{basal}$) are contaminated with perturbation and covariate information, counterfactual gene expressions are still generated by adding the target perturbation embedding to $z_{basal}$.
+The rest of the model is unchanged.
+Despite the basal state of cells (i.e. $z_{basal}$) are contaminated with perturbation and covariate information, counterfactual gene expressions are still generated by adding the target perturbation embedding to $z_{basal}$.
+We verified that our CPA implementation performs at least as well as the published version in \ref{sec:cpa_verification}.

 Working under the same hypothesis, we removed the binary mask from SAMS-VAE$^*$, thus discarding the sparsity assumption which drives the disentanglement and offers interpretability.
 We also discard the distributional assumption on the perturbation embedding, arriving at a simplified version which we refer to as SAMS-VAE$^*$ (S) that is free of any global latent variables.